Blog provided by: Salt Edge

 - In case the ASPSP opts for providing a dedicated interface, it shall make available a fallback channel to be used when the dedicated interface does not work (unless ASPSP is subject to exemption from the fallback mechanism).
 Via the fallback channel, the PSPs must be able to identify themselves and to rely on the same authentication procedures provided by ASPSP to PSU (Article 33 RTS and Article 97(5) PSD2)

-- ASPSPs shall have in place a mechanism to check the validity of the PSPs’ authorization and the passporting rule (when PSP is based in another EU country) when PSPs request access to payment accounts
+- ASPSPs shall have in place a mechanism to check the validity of the PSPs’ authorisation and the passporting rule (when PSP is based in another EU country) when PSPs request access to payment accounts

 - ASPSPs shall display all fees and exchange rate (where applicable) before PSU confirms the payment (Article 45 PSD2)